Derek Carr Player Prop Bets for NFL Week 17 | Las Vegas vs. Indianapolis 1/2/2022

 Matchup vs. Indianapolis

-- In four matchups against the Colts, Carr averaged 245.2 passing yards per game, 22.3 yards less than his over/under for Sunday.
+- Carr's 245.2 passing yards per game in four matchups against the Colts are 24.3 less than yards than his over/under in Sunday's game.

-- Carr threw multiple touchdown passes in all of those games against the Colts.
+- Carr threw multiple TDs in each of those matchups against the Colts.

 - Note: Carr's stats vs. Colts date back to 2016.